Each of the gardens in our Productive Collection address aspects of the relationship between people and plants.

 From the herbs used by the early New Zealand colonists to a modern form of sustainable gardening, the Productive Collection showcases the edible beauty of cultivated food crops throughout history.

-Currently under development is the Medieval Garden which will include plants which supported the healing of the sick in a monastic hospital, the Pasifika Garden which will grow plants of economic significance to the Pacific Islands, and the Ancient Egyptian Garden which marks the starting point of 4,000 years of gardening depicted at Hamilton Gardens.
+Currently under development is the Medieval Garden which will include plants which supported the healing of the sick in a monastic hospital and the Pasifika Garden which will grow plants of economic significance to the Pacific Islands.

 A tall glasshouse will enclose the Pasifika Garden, a microclimate showcasing productive plants from the South Pacific: yam, talo, ta’amu, sweet potato, arrowroot, sugar cane, ti, paper mulberry, pandanus, taro, banana, breadfruit and possibly the kava and coconut.